-“Responsible Employee” means an individual who is required to promptly report allegations of Sexual Misconduct by or against any member of the University Community to the University’s Title IX Coordinator.
-All University faculty and staff, including full or part-time positions and OPS employees, are Responsible Employees under this Regulation, except Confidential Employees.
+“Responsible Employee” means an individual who is required to report allegations of discrimination, retaliation, and/or harassment by or against any member of the University Community to the University’s Title IX Coordinator after it comes to their attention.
+All University Employees, including full or part-time positions and OPS employees, are Responsible Employees under this Regulation, except Confidential Employees.

-If an individual alleges that they have been subjected to Sexual Misconduct of a criminal nature, if the alleged victim consents, a Responsible Employee should also contact the University Police Department (UPD).

 Student employees are only Responsible Employees if they are employed in the following positions or areas:

 Graduate Teaching Assistants and Graduate Research Assistants;

-The Athletics department; or
+The Athletics Department; or

 UNF Housing and Residence Life.

 This definition of “Responsible Employee” does not absolve anyone with knowledge or reason to suspect child abuse, abandonment, or neglect, of the responsibility to report relevant information to the Department of Children and Families in accordance with Florida Statute section 39.201, and Board of Governors Regulation 3.002.

-"Sexual contact" means the deliberate intentional touching, either directly or through the clothing, of a person's intimate parts including their genitalia, anus, groin, breast, inner thigh, or buttocks.
+"Sexual Contact" means the deliberate intentional touching, either directly or through the clothing, of a person's intimate parts including their genitalia, anus, groin, breast, inner thigh, or buttocks.

-"Sexual exploitation" means taking sexual advantage of another person without their consent, and includes, without limitation, causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over such other person; causing the prostitution of another person; recording, photographing or transmitting identifiable images of private sexual activity and/or the intimate parts (including genitalia, groin, breasts or buttocks) of another person; allowing third parties to observe private sexual acts; and/or knowingly or recklessly exposing another person to a significant risk of sexually transmitted infection, including HIV.
+"Sexual Exploitation" means taking sexual advantage of another person without their consent, and includes, without limitation, causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over such other person; using force to cause a person to touch their own intimate parts or the intimate parts of others; causing the prostitution of another person; recording, photographing or transmitting identifiable images of private sexual activity and/or the intimate parts (including genitalia, groin, breasts or buttocks) of another person; allowing third parties to observe private sexual acts; ; soliciting a minor or creation, possession, transmission, or distribution of child pornography; knowingly or recklessly exposing another person to a significant risk of sexually transmitted infection, including HIV; and/or the creation or distribution of synthetic media—such as images, videos, or audio—that falsely depicts identifiable real people engaging in sexually explicit behavior or nude scenarios without their consent (commonly referred to as deepfakes).

-“Sexual assault” means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
+“Sexual Assault” means an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
 A “sex offense” is generally any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
 Without limiting that definition of sexual assault, the following are examples of sexual assault: